Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychGLImageProcessing.md

 [DisplayUndistortionLabRiggerMouseStim](DisplayUndistortionLabRiggerMouseStim) - Create display undistortion based on method from [LabRigger](LabRigger) for mouse visual stims.
 [DisplayUndistortionSphere](DisplayUndistortionSphere)     - Interactive geometric display calibration for spherical projections.
 [ImagingStereoDemo](ImagingStereoDemo)             - Counterpart to [StereoDemo](StereoDemo), but using imaging pipeline
                                 for increased fidelity, flexibility, ease of use.
 [MakeTextureDrawShader](MakeTextureDrawShader)         - Create GLSL shader for use with [Screen](Screen)('DrawTexture') and [Screen](Screen)('MakeTexture')
                                 to apply on-the-fly texture filtering operations during texture draw.

+[PsychHDR](PsychHDR)                      - Support and control stimulus display to HDR "High dynamic range" displays.

 [PsychImaging](PsychImaging)                  - Generic setup routine for the imaging pipeline.
 Allows to setup
                                 and initialize the pipeline for many common tasks.

 [PsychVideoSwitcher](PsychVideoSwitcher)            - Setup routine for the Xiangru Li et al. "[VideoSwitcher](VideoSwitcher)" video attenuator device.

+[PsychVulkan](PsychVulkan)                   - Interface with the Vulkan graphics and compute api for special purpose tasks.

 [SetAnaglyphStereoParameters](SetAnaglyphStereoParameters)       - Function for runtime tuning of Anaglyph stereo parameters,
                                     see [ImagingStereoDemo](ImagingStereoDemo) for example of use.
 [SetStereoBlueLineSyncParameters](SetStereoBlueLineSyncParameters)   - Change settings for drawing of stereo sync lines in frame-sequential stereo mode.
 [SetStereoSideBySideParameters](SetStereoSideBySideParameters)     - Change parameters for side-by-side stereo display modes (4 and 5).
 [SetCompressedStereoSideBySideParameters](SetCompressedStereoSideBySideParameters) - Change parameters for compressed side-by-side stereo display modes.

 [VignetCalibration](VignetCalibration)                 - Vignetted luminance calibration procedure for undistortion of distorted display luminance.

+Constants for use as 'flipFlags' with the imaging pipeline function
+[Screen](Screen)('HookFunction', windowPtr, 'SetOneshotFlipFlags' ..., flipFlags):

+kPsychDontAutoResetOneshotFlags   - Prevent "one-shot" flip flags from being automatically cleared after execution of the next [Screen](Screen)('[Flip](Flip)') operation.
+kPsychSkipSwapForFlipOnce         - Skip [OpenGL](OpenGL) double-buffer swap during execution of next [Screen](Screen)('[Flip](Flip)').
+kPsychSkipTimestampingForFlipOnce - Skip timestamping of [OpenGL](OpenGL) double-buffer swap stimulus onset after execution of next [Screen](Screen)('[Flip](Flip)').
+kPsychSkipVsyncForFlipOnce        - Do not synchronize next [OpenGL](OpenGL) buffer swap to vertical retrace during execution of next [Screen](Screen)('[Flip](Flip)').
+kPsychSkipWaitForFlipOnce         - Do not schedule [OpenGL](OpenGL) buffer swap for specific target time, leave it to some external method.

 Constants for imagingmode flag of [Screen](Screen)('OpenWindow', ...., imagingmode);
 One can 'or' them together, e.g., imagingmode = mor(kPsychNeed16BPCFixed, kPsychNeedFastBackingStore);